 There is a lot going on in the world right now, and there is uncertainty about the future.
 The COVID-19/Coronavirus pandemic has many of us on edge and unsure about how best to prepare and proceed.
-All eight dimensions of wellbeing can potentially be impacted by our experiences with and reactions to this unsettling set of circumstances.
+All nine dimensions of wellbeing can potentially be impacted by our experiences with and reactions to this unsettling set of circumstances.
 Taking care of yourself and others is always important and it is even more so during challenging times!

 10 Tips to Navigate Stress and Anxiety